kosi-libs/Kodein/README.md

 }
 ```
 Then, in your binding block, simply call `bindAPI()`.
-It is considered good behaviour to use such module functions.
+It is considered good practice to use such module functions.

 Injection: Dependency retrieval